Union County NJ Child Support Attorney

 Under New Jersey Law, both parents of a child are required to contribute monetarily to the support of their children.
 This system, known as the “Income Shares Model,” is governed by a complex set of calculations and proportional estimates that are used to determine the amount to be paid by each parent.
 In order to understand the resources used to make these decisions, the obligations associated with these payments, and the mechanisms for enforcing child support arrangements, it is critical to consult with a knowledgeable family law attorney.

 Attorney Edward S. Cooper has guided countless clients through divorce and post-divorce proceedings in his nearly 25 years in practice as a New Jersey family law attorney.
 His experience with a vast array of child custody and support issues allows him to provide the best possible representation to his clients as they seek to ensure that their children have the lives they deserve.
 To discuss your unique needs and situation with Mr. Cooper, contact him at 908-481-4625.
-Initial consultations are always provided free of charge.
+Initial consultations are always provided.

 Roselle NJ Child Support Lawyer

 New Jersey outlines the formula used to determine the majority of child support allocations in Court Rule 5:6A and Appendix IX, known as the Child Support Guidelines.
 These guidelines were established under the following presumptions: (1) child support is a continuous duty of both parents, (2) children are entitled to share in the current income of both parents, and (3) children should not be the economic victims of divorce or out-of-wedlock birth.

 The primary factors used in child support calculations under these guidelines are the respective incomes of the parents and the amount of time that the child will spends with each parent.
 Essentially, the child support valuation is based on the combined net income of both parents, accounting for the gross income of each parent minus allowable deductions, the child custody arrangement, and the three distinct categories of expenses that are addressed in these situations.